nOS (NOS) Price Tops $0.0515 on Exchanges

 nOS Coin Trading

-nOS can be traded on the following cryptocurrency exchanges: Switcheo Network, Hotbit and Bilaxy.
+nOS can be purchased on these cryptocurrency exchanges: Hotbit, Switcheo Network and Bilaxy.
 It is usually not presently possible to purchase alternative cryptocurrencies such as nOS directly using U.S. dollars.
-Investors seeking to acquire nOS should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors seeking to acquire nOS should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase nOS using one of the exchanges listed above.

 Receive News & Updates for nOS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for nOS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.